List of criminal organizations in DC Comics: Vengeance Academy

+Villainy Inc.

+Vimanian Bestiary

+Servants of Lord Vimana, the Vimanian Bestiary included Kohli, Gargol, Tauran, and Mahduse.

 Vulture

 The organization known as Vulture was a vast international crime cartel that was infiltrated, thwarted, and eventually completely destroyed by J'onn J'onzz, the Martian Manhunter.
 Their secretive leader had a number of aliases: Mister Vulture, Mister V, and Faceless (a.k.a.
 Marco Xavier).
 Vulture first appeared in The House of Mystery #160 (July 1966) and was created by Jack Miller and Joe Certa.

 W

+Walker Brothers

+A quartet of brothers able to manipulate the neurochemistry of their victims, the Walker Brothers are Alan, Buzz, Deke, and Neil.

+Warguard

+When a comet passed over the Monitor One satellite, its radiation killed most of those aboard.
+However, those that survived were empowered but driven completely insane.
+Isaiah King of Team One was stationed there and become transformed into Despot who lead his other survivors into becoming the Warguard.
+Its ranks included Hexon, Judgment, Nychus, Doreen Robinson, Stricture, and Talos.

+Weaver's elementals

+Weaver transformed three people into his elementals Hydra, Pyro, and Hurricane.

+White Triangle

+A Daxamite supremacist organization, the White Triangle believed other races to be inferior and interaction with them to be unclean.

+Wild Dog Militia

 Wildebeest Society

 The Wildebeest Society was an international organization led by a mysterious figure.
 The society repeatedly came into conflict with the Teen Titans.
 As a result of certain genetics programs within the Society, X-24 (Pantha) was created.
 A later program created the creature known as Baby Wildebeest.
 The Titans were later shocked to discover that the Wildebeest leader was former Titan Jericho.
-Jericho had created the Society in order to grow bodies for the tainted souls of New Azarath which were currently in possession of his body.
+Jericho had the Society grow bodies for the tainted souls of New Azarath, who were possessing his body.
 Jericho had used the Society as a front to kidnap the Titans and use their bodies for this end.
-Jericho's body was destroyed by his father, Deathstroke the Terminator but his consciousness survived, hidden in his father's mind.
+Jericho's body was destroyed by his father Deathstroke, but his consciousness survived, hidden in his father's mind.

-Recently, a new Wildebeest Society has appeared, consisting of new 'beests grown by Goth and the Contessa, using schematics and technology created by the original Society.
+Later, a new Wildebeest Society appeared, consisting of new wildebeests grown by Goth and the Contessa, using schematics and technology created by the original Society.
 First appears in The New Teen Titans (vol. 2) #36 (October 1987).